Armed police, dogs descend on Whangārei address in hunt for wanted person

 "Armed officers are there as a precaution."

-A person nearby said they could see armed police, police dogs and dozens of patrol cars.
+A person nearby earlier said they could see armed police, police dogs and about 20 patrol cars.

 "It looks like every police car in Whangārei is here," he said.